 How to cite this article: Bellapukonda S, Das PK, Nayak BM, Mallick M. Can intubate but cannot ventilate!
 An unexpected event in a child with stridor after accidental aspiration of the potassium permanganate solution.
 Saudi J Anaesth 2020;14:272-3

 How to cite this URL: Bellapukonda S, Das PK, Nayak BM, Mallick M. Can intubate but cannot ventilate!
 An unexpected event in a child with stridor after accidental aspiration of the potassium permanganate solution.
 Saudi J Anaesth [serial online] 2020 [cited 2021 Jul 30];14:272-3.
-Available from: http://www.saudija.org/text.asp?2020/14/2/272/280100
+Available from: https://www.saudija.org/text.asp?2020/14/2/272/280100

 We present a unique case of iatrogenic aspiration of potassium permanganate (KMnO4) lavage in a 3-year-old child (weight-13 kg).
 The child presented to the emergency department with an alleged history of lice killer poisoning (composition and quantity were not known), 8 h after ingestion.
 Although, gastric lavage is not indicated for routine use in the management of poisonings after one h, the child was made to ingest KMnO4(1:5000) by a local practitioner without proper precautions.
 The child aspirated it and was brought to our center.
 Birth, developmental, and immunization history were normal.
 On examination, the child was tachypneic (40–45 breaths/min).
 The heart rate (HR) was 180/min and oxygen saturation (SpO2) was 88% on room air.
 On auscultation, wheeze was heard all over the chest.
 An intravenous line (IV) was secured and the patient could breathe from a nonrebreathing mask with 10 L/min oxygen flow.
 IV dexamethasone 2 mg and adrenaline nebulization were given.
 This improved the SpO2 to 100% and his ABG was: pH-7.46, pCO2–27.1 mmHg, PO -58.9 mmHg, Hb-10.1 gm/dL, HCO3-19.5 mmol/L, BE- -4.5 mmol/L, SO2%- 92.1%, Na+ - 140.3 mmol/L, K+- 3.63 mmol/L, lactate- 1.1 mmol/L. Chest X-ray anterior-posterior was normal.
 As the child was showing signs of respiratory distress and was drowsy, we decided to secure the airway.